 When we decide the amount of final bonus to pay, we make reference to mainly the asset share and apply smoothing to work out the fair payout that we should pay.
-We then compare this against the sum of the guarantees, the regular bonus and the accumulated annual dividends and cash coupons to determine the final bonus.
-If the sum of the guarantees, the regular bonus and the accumulated annual dividends and cash coupons is greater than the fair payout you should receive, we may not pay any final bonus.
+We then compare this against the sum of the guarantees, the regular bonus and the accumulation account to determine the final bonus.
+If the sum of the guarantees, the regular bonus and the accumulation account is greater than the fair payout you should receive, we may not pay any final bonus.